jaydenfrn/jaydenfrn.github.io/projects/teamuhp.md

 TeamUHP! is a platform for students to connect across areas of study by enabling them to upload project postings and recruit collaborators.
 Whether it’s a class assignment or a passion project, students can find teammates with complementary skills and allow each contributor to play a meaningful role that aligns with their field of study.
 This medium of collaboration helps students to gain practical experience, build teamwork skills, and add completed projects to their resumes.

 In TeamUHp!
-I was was of the backend developers who worked on adding functionality and creating pages that communicate back and forth between our remote database.
+I was was one of the backend developers who worked on adding functionality and creating pages that communicate back and forth between our remote database.

 You can find the application [here](https://team-uhp.vercel.app/)<br>
 You can also find more about us [here](https://team-uhp.github.io/)